demathelin/robot/README.md

 ## Optional roslaunch parameter :

 `robot_ip` IP adress of the panda robot

-`load_gripper` if **True** the gripper is loaded in the xacro descritpion file and the gripper action server is instantiated.

 `sim` Run the code in simulation on Gazebo